ihelpu-tech/amazon-qrcode-label-creator/README.md

 Generates a label from the Amazon return QR codes.
 This allows you to take your package to any UPS authorized retailer, UPS Access Points, or any UPS drop-off location.

 ## Usage
 The production version of the app is currently hosted at [qr.ihelpu.tech](https://qr.ihelpu.tech).
-It is currently free to use there with no account required.
+It is currently free to use with no account required.

-Simply scan the QR code on the return label and the label will be generated.
+Enter your return shipping details then scan the QR code or paste the text from an online converter and the label will be generated.

-Development versions of the app can be cloned and run locally.
+## Development
+This application is built with [SvelteKit](https://kit.svelte.dev).
+Contributions are welcome.
+To run locally, clone the repo and run `npm install` then `npm run dev`.

 ## Docker
 *Docker rewrite coming soon*